Allow compound assignements to work when destructuring arrays

 One could think of behaviours of such assignments, but I doubt if there are reasonable definitions for all pitfall-ish situations.

-Updated by najamelan (Naja Melan) almost 3 years ago
+Updated by najamelan (Naja Melan) about 3 years ago

 What I propose is to translate the construct: